Welcome to the Township of Lyons

 Vehicle stickers will be available for sale to the residents beginning June 1, 2014 in the Clerk's office located at 6404 Joliet Rd., Countryside.
 Click here for more information.
 President Toni Preckwinkle and Cook County Commissioners passed an Amendment to the Wheel Tax Ordinance of December 21, 2005 on November 18, 2011 to Increase all Vehicle Stickers.
 The Late Fee will double after July 1 of each year.
 Payments accepted are check or money order made payable to "Cook County Collector."
 No cash, debit or credit cards can be accepted for payment.

-Special Board Meeting Friday November 21, 2014 6:30 PM at Lyons Township Hall 6404 Joliet Rd.
+Special Meeting of the Board of Trustees of the Township of Lyons, Monday, December 22, 2014 6:00 PM at Lyons Township Hall 6404 Joliet Rd.
 Countryside.
 Click here for agenda.

 COUNTY CARE PROGRAM